+(3) Subsection (2) does not apply to the employer if another person has already given notice under subsection (2) in relation to the circumstances.

+[Section 42 inserted: No. 3 of 2023 s.
+30.]

+42A.
+No liability for disclosing information

+If information is disclosed by a person under this Subdivision in good faith —

+(a) no civil or criminal liability is incurred by the person in respect of the disclosure; and

+(b) the disclosure cannot be regarded as a breach of any duty of confidentiality or secrecy imposed by law on the person; and

+(c) the disclosure cannot be regarded as a breach of professional ethics or standards or any principles of conduct applicable to the person’s employment or as unprofessional conduct.

+[Section 42A inserted: No. 3 of 2023 s.
+31.]

-Division 2 — Criminal record checks
+Division 2 — Criminal history checks

+[Heading amended: No. 3 of 2023 s.
+88.]

-43. Board may request consent to obtain a criminal record check
+43. Board may request consent to obtain criminal history check

-(1) The Board may give written notice to a registered teacher requesting that the teacher provide written consent for the Board to obtain a criminal record check in respect of the teacher.
+(1) The Board may give written notice to a registered teacher requesting that the teacher provide written consent for the Board to obtain a criminal history check in respect of the teacher.

-(2) Notice to a teacher under subsection (1) is to state that the consent is to be given to the Board within 14 days of the notice being given, or such later time as is specified in the notice.
+(2) Notice to a teacher under subsection (1) must state that the consent must be given to the Board within 14 days of the notice being given, or a later time specified in the notice.

+[Section 43 amended: No. 3 of 2023 s.
+32, 87 and 88.]

-44. Criminal record check
+44. Criminal history check

-The Board may obtain a criminal record check for a person who has given written consent for the Board to do so.
+The Board may obtain a criminal history check for a person who has given written consent for the Board to do so.

+[Section 44 amended: No. 3 of 2023 s.
+88.]

-Division 3 — Board to consider notices and criminal record checks received
+Division 3 — Board to consider notices and criminal history checks received

+[Heading amended: No. 3 of 2023 s.
+88.]

-45. Action to be taken by Board on receiving a notification or criminal record check
+45. Action to be taken by Board on receiving notice or criminal history check

-As soon as is possible after receiving —
+(1) This section applies if the Board receives —

-(a) a notification about a person under Division 1; or
+(a) a notice about a person under Division 1; or

-(b) a criminal record check in respect of a person,
+(b) a criminal history check in respect of a person.

-the Board is to consider the information in that notice or criminal record check, and any other information it considers relevant, and decide if it is necessary to do any of the following —
+(2) As soon as practicable after receiving a notice or criminal history check referred to in subsection (1), the Board must consider the information in that notice or criminal history check, and any other information it considers relevant, and decide if it is appropriate to do any of the following —

-(c) cancel the person’s registration under section 27;
+(a) cancel the person’s registration under section 27;

-(d) make an interim disciplinary order;
+(b) make an interim order;

-(e) formulate a complaint;
+(c) formulate a complaint under section 51A;

-(f) if the person is teaching in an educational venue, advise the person’s employer of the information contained in the notice or criminal record check.
+(d) if the person is currently appointed, employed or engaged, or has permission to teach, at an educational institution — advise the person’s employer of the information contained in the notice or criminal history check;

+(e) cause to be published under section 118 any of the information.

+[Section 45 inserted: No. 3 of 2023 s.
+33.]

-Part 5 — Disciplinary and impairment matters
+Part 5 — Disciplinary matters, impairment matters and investigations

+[Heading inserted: No. 3 of 2023 s.
+34.]

 Division 1 — Preliminary

 46. Terms used